rust-lang/rust/doc/tutorial.md

 ## First Impressions

-Though syntax is something you get used to, an initial encounter with a language can be made easier if the notation looks familiar.
-Rust is a curly-brace language in the tradition of C, C++, and JavaScript.
+As a curly-brace language in the tradition of C, C++, and JavaScript, Rust looks a lot like other languages you may be familiar with.

 ~~~~
 fn fac(n: int) -> int {